ibmecod/bluemix-hue-filebrowser/README.md

   x.
 Click on **RESTAGE** when prompted.
 When the message indicates that your app has restarted, click on the **Back to Dashboard** link

 ### 2. Create a running instance of the Docker image
-  1. In the Bluemix dashboard click on **START CONTAINERS**
+  i.
+In the Bluemix dashboard click on **START CONTAINERS**
-  2. Click on the icon for the *hue-filebrowser-bluemix* image
+  ii.
+Click on the icon for the *hue-filebrowser-bluemix* image
-  3. Give the container a name and select **Request and Bind Public IP** under **Public IP Address**
+  iii.
+Give the container a name and select **Request and Bind Public IP** under **Public IP Address**
-  4. Enter *8000* under **Public Ports**
+  iv.
+Enter *8000* under **Public Ports**
-  5. Expand **Advanced Options** and select the app you created in the previous section under **Service Binding**
-  6. Click **CREATE** and wait until the container shows as being started
+  v.
+Expand **Advanced Options** and select the app you created in the previous section under **Service Binding** vi.
+Click **CREATE** and wait until the container shows as being started
-  7. Note the Public IP assigned to the container once it has been started and make sure it's been mapped to the app bound to your instance of the IBM Analytics for Apache Hadoop Service
+  vii.
+Note the Public IP assigned to the container once it has been started and make sure it's been mapped to the app bound to your instance of the IBM Analytics for Apache Hadoop Service

    ![hue filebrowser screenshot](/screenshots/runningcontainer.png)

 ### 3. Running the HUE File Browser
-  1. Enter the URL *[Container IP]:8000/filebrowser* where *[Container IP]* is the IP bound  to the  container.
+  i.
+Enter the URL *[Container IP]:8000/filebrowser* where *[Container IP]* is the IP bound  to the  container.
 For example if the IP is *136.168.88.76* the URL would be *http://136.168.88.76:8000/filebrowser*
-  2. Enter `hue` as the username (note no password is required and any username will do )
+  ii.
+Enter `hue` as the username (note no password is required and any username will do )
-  3. Verify that you're able to navigate through the HDFS file system on your instance of IBM Analytics for Apache Hadoop Service.
+  iii.
+Verify that you're able to navigate through the HDFS file system on your instance of IBM Analytics for Apache Hadoop Service.
 You'll have the permissions of the username specified in the service's meta data

      ![hue filebrowser screenshot](/screenshots/filebrowser.png)